The federal pathway

 Federal Pathway Annual Progress Report

-June 3, 2023 marked the fourth anniversary of the final report of the national inquiry and the second anniversary of the launch of the federal pathway.
-The second annual progress report on the federal pathway includes:
+June 3, 2024 marked the fifth anniversary of the final report of the national inquiry and the third anniversary of the launch of the federal pathway.
+The third annual progress report on the federal pathway includes:

-• key highlights and updates on initiatives by each federal pathway theme
+• updates on initiatives under the federal pathway

 To read the progress reports, consult: